cartercompbio/MelMHC/README.md

 # MelMHC
-Code to reproduce analyses from Talwar et al
+Code to reproduce analyses from Autoimmune Alleles at the Major Histocompatibility Locus Modify Melanoma Susceptibility by Talwar et al